Knee Injury Compensation Claims – A Complete Guide

 • Throughout the claim

-• If the claim is unsuccessful
+• If the claim does not succeed

 You will only need to pay a success fee to your solicitor if you receive compensation, and it is legally capped to ensure that you receive the majority of your compensation.